 The energy efficiency tax credits are available on an annual basis, which means you can make different improvements each year.
 For example, you can start with an energy audit and some of the recommended work in one year and then do additional upgrades in subsequent years.
 The efficiency credits have an annual maximum of $1,200 except for heat pumps and heat pump water heaters where the maximum is $2,000.
 Below lists the available credits and this fact sheet from Rewiring America summarizes qualified electrification upgrades:

-Learn more about all of the efficiency tax credits
+Learn more about all of the efficiency tax credits and download the summary table to the right for reference.

 HOMES (Home Owner Managing Energy Savings) Rebate Program